The Undergraduate Catalog

-Ordinarily, a student may expect to earn a degree in accordance with the requirements of the curriculum described in the official catalog in effect when he or she first entered the university or in any subsequent catalog published while he or she is a student, but the faculty of the university reserves the right to make changes in curricula and in regulations at any time when in its judgment such changes are for the best interest of the students and of the university.
-No student pursuing his or her first baccalaureate degree or double major will be permitted to graduate under a catalog issued more than five years prior to the date of his or her graduation.
-No student pursuing a second baccalaureate degree will be permitted to graduate under a catalog issued more than three years prior to the date of his or her graduation.
+Ordinarily, students may expect to earn a degree in accordance with the requirements of the curriculum described in the official catalog in effect when they first entered the university or in any subsequent catalog published while they are students, but the faculty of the university reserves the right to make changes in curricula and in regulations at any time when in its judgment such changes are for the best interest of the students and of the university.
+Students pursuing their baccalaureate degree or double major will not be permitted to graduate under a catalog issued more than five years prior to the date of their graduation.
+Students pursuing a second baccalaureate degree will not be permitted to graduate under a catalog issued more than three years prior to the date of their graduation.

 Students should refer to the requirements of their respective college, school, or department for information about their programs of study and confer with their advisors whenever problems arise.
-The student is expected to follow the program outlined as closely as possible, particularly in the first two years when satisfying basic degree requirements and prerequisites for advance standing.
+Students are expected to follow programs of study outlined as closely as possible, particularly in the first two years when satisfying basic degree requirements and prerequisites for advance standing.
 Students may not be admitted to or change to a specified degree program before the degree program requirements have been published in the official catalog.

-If a student elects to meet the requirements of a catalog later than the one in effect at the time of his or her original entrance, he or she must meet all requirements of the selected catalog.
-A student who changes his or her degree program or major will be expected to meet all of the requirements of the new program of the catalog in force at the time of the change, except for students who do not declare a major upon entrance and who may meet the requirements of the catalog in effect at the time of their entrance to East Carolina University.
+If a student elects to meet the requirements of a catalog later than the one in effect at the time of their original entrance, the student must meet all requirements of the selected catalog.
+A student who changes their degree program or major will be expected to meet all of the requirements of the new program of the catalog in force at the time of the change, except for students who do not declare a major upon entrance, and who may meet the requirements of the catalog in effect at the time of their entrance to East Carolina University.

-During the period that the student is undecided about his or her major or has intended major status, the university rule that a student adopt the catalog that is current whenever he or she changes his or her program does not apply.
-Except for the requirements for admission to certain programs, the catalog that was current at the time the student entered the university will apply when he or she declares a major unless (1) the student elects a later catalog, (2) the student changes his or her program after the initial declaring of a major or a change of intended major status, or (3) accreditation requirements for the university have been changed.
+During the period that the student is undecided about their major or has intended major status, the university rule that a student adopt the catalog that is current whenever a student changes their program does not apply.
+Except for the requirements for admission to certain programs, the catalog that was current at the time the student entered the university will apply when a student declares a major unless (1) the student elects a later catalog, (2) the student changes their program after the initial declaring of a major or a change of intended major status, or (3) accreditation requirements for the university have been changed.

 Academic advisors will offer guidance to students in academic matters and refer students to those qualified to help them in other matters.
-The final responsibility for meeting all academic requirements for a selected program rests, however, with the student.
-The senior vice chancellor and provost for academic affairs has authority on all established curricular matters.
+The final responsibility for meeting all academic requirements for a selected program rest with the student.
+The provost and vice chancellor for academic affairs have authority on all established curricular matters.

 A student’s participation in the work of a course is a precondition for receiving credit for the course.
 Students are expected to attend punctually all lecture and laboratory sessions and field experiences and to participate in course assignments and activities as described in the course syllabus.
 Absences are counted from the first class meeting after the student registers.
 Students registering late are expected to make up all missed assignments in a manner determined by the instructor.